GuillaumeGermain/NLP/README.md

 Almost 80% accuracy after training on a sample of 800 reviews, is surprisingly good!!
 Specially with such a rough "bag of words" method, not taking into account the words order.
 Now, that'd be nice to achieve a better accuracy, like 90%.

-## Phase 2: Let's turbocharge the classifiers!
+## Phase 2: Turbocharge the classifiers!
-To achieve a better performance with my classifiers, my plan was to train them on a bigget dataset of 82000 reviews, like this one on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
+To achieve a better performance with my classifiers, my plan was to train them on a bigget dataset.
+I found this one, with around 82000 reviews, on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
-As it turned out, it didn't work as expected, and I learned a lot on the way.
+As it turned out, it didn't work as expected, and I learned a few things on the way.

-The second dataset had around 82000 lines, and scores between 1 and 5.
+This second dataset had around 82000 lines, and scores between 1 and 5.
 So I set 1-2 values to 0, and 4-5 to 1.
 3 are discarded as they can't really be considered as "Liked" or not.

 Doing so, it was quite an interesting exercise trying different configurations: vocabulary size (number of words considered) and training set sizes.

-### Typical results
+### Step by step execution
 I first ran the classifiers with different training and vocabulary sizes to get a rough idea of the performance.
 Results after training on 5000 observations of the second dataset, and testing on 1000 observations of the first one
 ![Results with training on second dataset](nlp_2_results.png)